nomadcrypto/seededrsa/README.md

 My goal here was to use existing implementations for both rsa and the rng to minimize the risk of me causing a dumbster fire of a situation.
 I still wouldn't trust this until it has been properly tested for randomness.

+## Develop branch
+The develop branch is where I will be switching from BigInteger.js to BN.js.
+There are several reasons for this.
+One being that BN.js is an activate project whereas BigInteger.js is not or at least the implementation in this repo is a copy of a copy of a copy.
+This is obviously not trustworthy for most real world use cases.

 ## Install
 ```bash
 npm install seededrsa